 Utilizes community-oriented policing philosophy and problem-oriented policing methods.
-Emphasizes active research into crime patterns, to explain them in terms of environmental influences and develop strategies to prevent and/or control crime problems.
-Credits: 3, Hours: (3/0/0/0), Coreq: CRJ-133; Arts & Sciences Elective Code: A
+Emphasizes active research into crime patterns, to explain them in terms of environmental influences and develop strategies to prevent and/or control

 CRJ-924 Honors Project (1)

 Allows a qualified honors student to pursue a special concentration of study under the guidance of a faculty member.
 Requires completion of an honors project contract.
 Credits: 1, Hours: (1/0/0/0), Arts & Sciences Elective Code: A; Comments: Requires approval of supervising professor and dean